Great leaders ask lots of questions. They’ve figured out that their success depends on it.

-For a while it seemed that my premise was a given; however lately I seem to be running into more execs who are more concerned they will look dumb if they let their subordinates, peers or bosses see that they don't know "everything".
-They think that they will lose some amount of power if others can see they aren't all-knowing about everything.
+For a while it seemed that this was widely accepted; however lately I seem to be running into more execs who are concerned they will look dumb if they let their subordinates, peers or bosses see that they don’t know “everything”.
+They tell me that they may lose some amount of power if others realize they aren’t all-knowing about everything.
 This is unfortunate.
 Their actions will actually speed up their demise.

 The evidence on this issue is very clear: the best leaders recognize that asking questions – all the time – is the single best way to keep in touch with what they most need to know.
 Great managers ask customers if they have any ideas to improve service levels or products; they ask subordinates for ideas to make the company more efficient; and they ask competitors what they do that is great.
 The best leaders know that they can never know everything.

-After 30 years as a former leader of billion dollar organizations and executive coach, I've had the chance to see many companies from the inside and out.
+After 30 years as a former leader of billion dollar organizations and executive coach, I’ve had the chance to see many companies from the inside and out.
 I am convinced that the majority of North American businesses are filled with employees who are cranky about never having an opportunity to provide ideas to senior management.
-Because of that, they are performing at fairly low levels because they feel like nobody values their contributions anyway.
+Because of that, they are performing at fairly low levels.
+They’ve concluded that nobody values their contributions anyway.
 So why work hard?

 On the other hand, people like the founder of Amazon, Jeff Bozos, and the founder of DIRECTV, Eddy Hartenstein, were famous for asking everyone for their thoughts and opinions.
-Bozos is still there despite many forecasts that he'd fail.
-Hartenstein retired while still very successful when Rupert Murdoch bought that comany.
+Bozos is still there despite many forecasts that he’d fail.
+Hartenstein retired while still very successful as Rupert Murdoch bought that company.

-But don't take my word for this.
-(As a matter of fact, never take any coach's or consultant's word without checking it out further...)
-Watch those who you consider to be great leaders in action.
+And don’t just take my word for this.
+(As a matter of fact, never take any coach’s or consultant’s word without checking it out further…) Monitor those who you consider to be great leaders in action.
 Then take your lead from them.